-Sahar is a relational and supportive therapist who utilizes a number of different treatment modalities, tailored to each individual and couple.
-She focuses on enhancing a client’s strengths by helping individuals get in touch with who they are and what they want out of life.
-When working with couples, Sahar helps each partner learn to build compassion for the other’s journey and empowers couples to break negative cycles that keep the relationship stuck.
+She focuses on enhancing a client’s strength by helping people get in touch with who they are and what they want out of life.
+When working with couples, Dr. Sahar helps each partner learn to build compassion for the other’s journey and empowers couples to break negative cycles that keep the relationship stuck.

-Sahar is mindful of her client’s comfort and considers it an honor to walk alongside her clients as they explore their identity and inner world.
+Dr. Sahar is mindful of her client’s comfort and considers it an honor to walk alongside her clients as they explore their inner systems.
 She looks forward to meet you.
 Her office is a walking distance from Madison Square South Park and Traders Joe’s, in proximity to both Flatiron and Chelsea, and is easily accessible from the 23rd St. 6 Ave subway station on the F/M line.

 Message to clients